 Following Berry LLC's emergence from bankruptcy and separation from the Linn Entities, we increased our pace of development and have continued to do so in 2018.
 Our 2018 anticipated capital expenditure budget of approximately \$140 to \$160 million represents an increase of approximately 107% over our 2017 capital expenditures, including the successor and predecessor periods, of approximately \$73 million.
 Our 2019 anticipated capital expenditure budget is approximately \$230 to \$260 million.
-Based on current commodity prices and a drilling success rate comparable to our historical performance, we believe we will be able to fund our 2018 and 2019 capital programs while producing positive Levered Free Cash Flow.
+Based on current commodity prices and a drilling success rate comparable to our historical performance, we believe we will be able to fund our 2018 and 2019 capital programs exclusively with our levered free cash flow.
 We expect to: